fhmwg/current-tags/stage1-draft1.md

 > Should we *require* providing a URI?
 Or both a URI and a name? --- Luther

-#### Other metadata to read
+#### Other metadata of interest

-The FHMWG is unaware of other widely-used album identifiers to be read.
+The FHMWG is unaware of other widely-used album identifiers.

 > I vaguely remember that EXIF had some capture-time information that could possibly be used to pre-populate albums? --- Luther